nguyenuy/ods-coding-assignment/README.md

 3. Provide two RESTful endpoints supporting the functionality listed in steps 1 and 2.

 ## Bonus Points (Not required)
-1. Unit tests are created for your code and test the main logic you've put together.
+1. Unit tests are created for your code and test the main logic you've put together, e.g. auto-suggest returns BNA when Nashville is the search term.

 ## Datasource